-The Computer Programming program offers training in the development of business-application software for desktop and web-based environments.
-These positions may include:
+The Computer Programming Technology program offers training in the development of business-application software for desktop and web-based environments.

 This program leads to an Associate of Applied Science Degree and is preparatory for employment upon graduation from MGCCC.
 Where a transfer to 4-year college or university is desired, a conference should be scheduled with a MGCCC advisor.